Tensor-Reloaded/Advanced-Topics-in-Neural-Networks-Template-2023/Lab05/Solution/README.md

 - `tensorboard`
 - [a premade implementation of SAM](https://github.com/davda54/sam)

+The project _aims_ to be easy to read, building on top of classes in order to separate concerns.

 ## Visualisations

 Most of the visualisations can be checked on my Weights & Biases project here: [link](https://wandb.ai/bojescu-mihai/atnn-homework-5).
 Sweeps for the project could be viewed here: [link](https://wandb.ai/bojescu-mihai/atnn-homework-5/sweeps/uqpsyb1u).